anking2k/nucamp_devops_project/README.md

-# Project: Basketball Team and Player Management Application
+# Users and Cookies Management Application

-**Features:**
+The Users and Cookies Management Application is a web-based application that allows users to manage user information and cookies.
+It provides features for creating users, retrieving user information, updating user details, and deleting users.
+Additionally, it allows users to create cookies, retrieve cookie information, update cookie details, and delete cookies.
+The application is built using Flask, a Python web framework, and utilizes a PostgreSQL database for data storage.

+**Features**
-The basketball team and player management application will offer the following features:
+The Users and Cookies Management Application offers the following features:

-a) Team Management:
-Create a new basketball team.
-Retrieve a specific basketball team.
-Update the information of a basketball team.
-Delete a basketball team.

-b) Player Management:
-Add a new player to a basketball team.
-Retrieve a specific player.
-Update the information of a player.
-Delete a player.
+**User Management:** Users can create a new user, retrieve information about a specific user, update user details, and delete users.
+**Cookie Management:** Users can create a new cookie, retrieve information about a specific cookie, update cookie details, and delete cookies.

-**API Endpoints:**
+**API Endpoints**
-a) Team Management Endpoints:
+The application provides the following API endpoints:

+**User Management Endpoints**
-Create a new basketball team:
+Create a new user:

 **HTTP Verb: POST**
-Endpoint URL: /teams/
+Endpoint URL: /users/
-Special Details: Request body should contain the team's information (team name, coach name).
+Special Details: The request body should contain the user's information (username, email).
-Retrieve a specific basketball team:
+Retrieve a specific user:

 **HTTP Verb: GET**
-Endpoint URL: /teams/{team_id}/
+Endpoint URL: /users/{user_id}/
-Special Details: The team_id parameter represents the unique identifier of the basketball team.
+Special Details: The user_id parameter represents the unique identifier of the user.
-Update the information of a basketball team:
+Update the information of a user:

 **HTTP Verb: PUT/PATCH**
-Endpoint URL: /teams/{team_id}/
+Endpoint URL: /users/{user_id}/
-Special Details: The team_id parameter represents the unique identifier of the basketball team.
-The request body should contain the updated team information.
+Special Details: The user_id parameter represents the unique identifier of the user.
+The request body should contain the updated user information.
-Delete a basketball team:
+Delete a user:

 **HTTP Verb: DELETE**
-Endpoint URL: /teams/{team_id}/
+Endpoint URL: /users/{user_id}/
-Special Details: The team_id parameter represents the unique identifier of the basketball team.
+Special Details: The user_id parameter represents the unique identifier of the user.
-b) Player Management Endpoints:
+Cookie Management Endpoints

-Add a new player to a basketball team:
+Create a new cookie:

 **HTTP Verb: POST**
-Endpoint URL: /teams/{team_id}/players/
+Endpoint URL: /cookies/
-Special Details: The team_id parameter represents the unique identifier of the basketball team.
-The request body should contain the player's information (player name, position, height, weight).
+Special Details: The request body should contain the cookie's information (flavor).
-Retrieve a specific player:
+Retrieve a specific cookie:

 **HTTP Verb: GET**
-Endpoint URL: /players/{player_id}/
+Endpoint URL: /cookies/{cookie_id}/
-Special Details: The player_id parameter represents the unique identifier of the player.
+Special Details: The cookie_id parameter represents the unique identifier of the cookie.
-Update the information of a player:
+Update the information of a cookie:

 **HTTP Verb: PUT/PATCH**
-Endpoint URL: /players/{player_id}/
+Endpoint URL: /cookies/{cookie_id}/
-Special Details: The player_id parameter represents the unique identifier of the player.
-The request body should contain the updated player information.
+Special Details: The cookie_id parameter represents the unique identifier of the cookie.
+The request body should contain the updated cookie information.
-Delete a player:
+Delete a cookie:

 **HTTP Verb: DELETE**
-Endpoint URL: /players/{player_id}/
+Endpoint URL: /cookies/{cookie_id}/
-Special Details: The player_id parameter represents the unique identifier of the player.
+Special Details: The cookie_id parameter represents the unique identifier of the cookie.
-Database Tables:
-Database Name: basketball_app_db
+Database Tables

-**Table: Team**
+The application utilizes a PostgreSQL database for data storage and consists of the following tables:

+**Users**
 Columns:
 id (Primary Key, Integer)
-team_name (String)
-coach_name (String)

-**Table: Player**
+username (String, Unique)
+email (String, Unique)
+Cookies
 Columns:
 id (Primary Key, Integer)
-team_id (Foreign Key referencing Team.id)
-player_name (String)
-position (String)
+flavor (String)
-height (Float)
-weight (Float)

-**Constraints:**
-Team.id: Primary Key constraint.
-Player.id: Primary Key constraint.
-Player.team_id: Foreign Key constraint referencing Team.id.
+**Getting Started**
+To run the Users and Cookies Management Application locally, follow these steps:

+Install the necessary dependencies specified in the requirements.txt file.
+Set up a PostgreSQL database and update the database connection details in the application configuration.
+Run the application using the appropriate command (e.g., python app.py).
+Access the application using the provided API endpoints and test its functionality.
+**Contributors**
+Andre' King
+**License**
+This project is licensed under the MIT License.

+Feel free to customize the README file as per your project's requirements.